July 27, 2024 by John Burnham / Samantha Wilson

 Who Pays for a Boat Survey?

-The buyer is responsible for paying for a marine survey, as they are the ones undertaking the ‘risk’ of purchasing a used boat.
+The buyer is responsible for paying for a marine survey, as they are the ones undertaking the risk of purchasing a used boat.
 Whether or not the boat is bought via a broker, there is unlikely to be recourse if, after purchase, issues are found with the boat.
-It is the responsibility of the purchaser to ensure they have done due diligence and had their prospective purchase thoroughly checked.
+It is the responsibility of the purchaser to bediligent and have their prospective purchase thoroughly checked.

 Another point worth noting is that if you, the buyer, organize and pay for the surveyor yourself, you know they are impartial.
-It is worth being wary of a seller offering to pay for a marine survey with a surveyor of their choosing (read our guide Buying a used boat from a private party).
+Be wary of a seller offering to pay for a marine survey with a surveyor of their choosing (read our guide Buying a Used Boat From a Private Party).

 Why Do I Need a Marine Survey?